 The variety of instructional strategies offered is another strength of the district.
 The strategies include special education resource support and inclusion, cooperative learning, integrated content teaching, differentiated instruction, hands-on math and science instruction, and technology as a learning and information management tool.

 Reading incentive programs are actively promoted in both schools.
 The superintendent has created a recognition program for students, which is conducted at Board of Education meetings.
 Students often provide presentations highlighting both curricular achievements as well as academic progress.

 With a very limited number of businesses as a tax base, the district relies heavily on local taxes to remain financially sound.
 In addition, like many other school districts, Benjamin faces financial challenges under the tax cap.
 This requires more efficient use of district resources.
 The Benjamin Board of Education, with a long history of being fiscally responsible, has incorporated a series of cost-saving measures to help reduce the tax burden to district residents.
 These fiscally responsible practices have enabled the school community to continue to support and expand a variety of educational programs to meet the needs of all students, and activities which include a well-rounded extracurricular program.

-Benjamin District 25 continually strives to achieve higher levels of excellence in academics, and supports students in developing 21st Century skills such as collaboration and problem solving.
+Benjamin District 25 continually strives to achieve higher levels of excellence in academics, and supports students in developing 21st Century skills such as collaboration, communication, critical thinking, creativity, citizenship and problem solving.
 Staff, students, parents, and the community work together to provide each child with the best educational opportunity to become a lifelong learner, achieve the highest personal growth and be a contributing member of society.